rossetti/KSLBook/docs/05-Chapter5.md

 batches collected before applying the previously described batching algorithm is 512.

+::: {.example #ch5ex5 name="Performing a Batch Means Analysis"}
+This code illustrates how to perform a single run, batch means analysis, by adding a batching element to the model.
 ```kt
 fun main(){
     val model = Model("Drive Through Pharmacy")